cscorley/dissertation/chapters/03_previous.md

 ## Modeling changeset topics {#mud2014}

-In addition to the terminology described in Section \ref{intro-terminology}, we use the following terminology to describe document extraction of changesets.
+In addition to the terminology described in Section \ref{terminology}, we use the following terminology to describe document extraction of changesets.
 A *diff* is a set of text which represents the differences between two texts.
 A *patch* is a set of instructions (i.e., diffs) that is used to transform one